What is BRT?

 Metro BRT FAQs

-At the conclusion of the 2022 BRT study, the Hamilton Avenue and Reading Road corridors clearly stood out as the best opportunity to successfully launch BRT in Cincinnati and build a strong foundation for additional BRT corridors in the future.
+At the conclusion of the 2022 BRT study, the Hamilton Avenue and Reading Road routes clearly stood out as the best opportunity to successfully launch BRT in Cincinnati and build a strong foundation for additional BRT routes in the future.

-The Glenway Avenue and Montgomery Road corridors are designated as Enhanced Corridors and will receive upgraded services.
+The Glenway Avenue and Montgomery Road routes are designated as Enhanced Corridors and will receive upgraded services.

 Yes!
 Public input was a critical element in the original study and will continue to play an integral role as BRT service comes to life.
 We’ll need your help to finalize things like station and bus features, the name and look of our BRT service, and more.